How To Prepare Your Furniture For A Move

 For upholstered, consider using plastic covers to shield from dirt and moisture.

-In the case of leather items, avoid wrapping them tightly in plastic to allow the material to breathe.
+In the case of leather items, avoid wrapping them tightly in plastic to allow the Material Handling Solutions to breathe.

 6. Plan Your Move

 Knowing how to load and unload your items efficiently can save you time and prevent potential damage.
 This involves:

 - Prioritizing items based on weight and delicacy.

 - Making sure to move heavier items like sofas and wardrobes first.

 - Employing the help of sliders and dollies.